gowrishankarin/code_for_fun/node/design_patterns/structural/README.md

 classes work together that couldnt otherwise because of incompatible interfaces.

 start - Prototype and Problem statement final - Adapter implementation of browser localStorage at server end.
 Checkout the creation and deletion of json file.

+### Proxy
+Intent:
+Provide a surrogate or placeholder for another object to controll access to it.

+start - Prototype and Problem Statement final - Proxy implementation, watch injecting 'fs' object into proxy class by caller.